 The surname Peartickson was first found in Cumberland, where they held a family seat from very early times some say at the time of the Norman Conquest of England by Duke William of Normandy in 1066 A.D.

-Important Dates for the Peartickson family
+Early History of the Peartickson family

 This web page shows only a small excerpt of our Peartickson research.
 Another 182 words (13 lines of text) covering the years 1034, 1413, 1671 and 1634 are included under the topic Early Peartickson History in all our PDF Extended History products and printed products wherever possible.